tashbalrai/tashbalrai.github.io/es2017/functions.md

 Tail calls as implemented in ES5 engines are handled just like any other function call: a new stack frame is created and pushed onto the call stack to represent the function call.
 That means every previous stack frame is kept in memory, which is problematic when the call stack gets too large.

 ES6 seeks to reduce the size of the call stack for certain tail calls in strict mode (non-strict mode tail calls are left untouched).
-With this optimization, instead of creating a new stack frame for a tail call, the current stack frame is cleared and reused so long as the following conditions are met:
+With this optimization, instead of creating a new stack frame for a tail call, the current stack frame is cleared and reused as long as the following conditions are met:

 1. Tail call do not use closure.
 2. Tail call has no further work to do after the tail call returns.